Mr N Adams (Leader of Learning)

 - Enabling pupils to build upon their own interests.

 - Providing opportunities for pupils to experience a sense of satisfaction and enjoyment obtained by each child producing a successful and quality product.

 - Using these opportunities to build knowledge of the principles and application of the laws of science.

 Key Stage 3

-The department aim is to nurture creativity, innovation and enjoyment of the subject right from when the pupils arrive in year 8 and although the projects at Key Stage 3 are structured they have been devised in such a way where there is scope for the pupil to develop their creative flair.
+The department aim is to nurture creativity, innovation and enjoyment of the subject right from when the pupils arrive in Year 8 and although the projects at Key Stage 3 are structured, they have been devised in such a way where there is scope for the pupil to develop their own creative flair.

 As the pupil progresses through Key Stage 3 they are taught and given the opportunity to master a wide range of both designing and manufacturing skills.
 The department is at the cutting edge when it comes to designing and manufacturing and is fully equipped with state of the art industry standard CAD software and CNC machinery.
-Both teaching and technical staff in the department are highly skilled with a wealth of industrial experience.
+Department staff are highly skilled with a wealth of industrial and practical experience.